shaounak/python-learning/Git for Python Developers.md

 ## Pushing and Pulling

-git push origin main: Uploads your commits to the "main" branch on the remote repository named "origin" (replace "main" with the actual branch name) git pull origin main: Downloads changes from the "main" branch on the remote repository named "origin" and merges them into your local branch
+`git push origin main`: Uploads your commits to the "main" branch on the remote repository named "origin" (replace "main" with the actual branch name)
+`git pull origin main`: Downloads changes from the "main" branch on the remote repository named "origin" and merges them into your local branch

 ---

 ## Undoing Changes
-git checkout .: Discards uncommitted changes in the working directory git stash: Temporarily stores uncommitted changes git stash pop: Applies the most recent stashed changes
+`git checkout .`: Discards uncommitted changes in the working directory `git stash`: Temporarily stores uncommitted changes `git stash pop`: Applies the most recent stashed changes

 ---